-In the UK, there is no legal age of retirement: a law that enabled employers to force workers to retire at 65 was abolished eight years ago, although employers may still operate their own, contractual retirement conditions.
-According to figures from the Department for Work and Pensions released in October 2018, just over 10% of individuals are now working beyond the age of 65, which is double the number doing so in 2000.
+In the UK, there is no legal age of retirement: a law that enabled employers to force workers to retire at 65 was abolished in 2011, although employers may still operate their own, contractual retirement conditions.
+According to figures from the Department for Work and Pensions released in October 2018, just over 10% of individuals were working beyond the age of 65, which was double the number doing so in 2000.

 The impact on memberships